changesets/changesets/docs/dictionary.md

   A release plan is what is used to update packages and write changelogs - all states before this are used to generate the release plan.
 Note that in the conversion from `release instruction` to `release information`, packages are flattened, so each package is only represented once.

-**dependent releases** A secondary set of `release information` detailing packages not specified in changesets which should still be published to ensure all packages remain compatible.
+- **dependent releases** A secondary set of `release information` detailing packages not specified in changesets which should still be published to ensure all packages remain compatible.
 A package can only ever be a `release` or a `dependency`.

-- **linked packages** -
+- **linked packages** - Linked packages share a semver categorisation, such that all published linked packages have consistent new semver ranges.
+The logistics of this are best left to our [./linked-packages.md] documentation.

 ## Things that we haven't figured out how to explain well yet